Groundfloor Review: Is It Legit?

 Groundfloor’s Investing Process

-groundfloor create your account screen
+Groundfloor create your account

 Groundfloor’s real estate investing process starts when a real estate investment borrower wishes to borrow funds for a real estate project.